AriaTheCurseling/obsidian/Mod Ideas/Witchcraft/Brewing.md

 > 2 pinches of sugar
 > stir until dissolved  - hyper potion: short duration speed then slow
 > wait until it cools
-> add coal and wait for x - continuously reduces both speed and slow duration
+> add coal and wait for x - continuously reduces both speed and slow duration (more coal is faster)
->
+> fill bottles with potion